 Disclaimer: The photos above are of a real patient and show their personal experiences with our practice.
 Individual results will vary from patient to patient.

 Most patients are back to their normal routines within a few days, although complete recovery may take a few weeks.
 Swelling, bruising and mild discomfort are part of the recovery process, and can usually be alleviated with cold compresses and appropriate medication.

 Makeup may be applied to cover any bruising that may occur in the lower lid.
 Carefully avoid the suture line.
 Makeup applied to the suture line before the sutures are removed may permanently discolor the skin.
 Makeup should not be applied to the upper lid or lower lid suture line until two days after suture removal.
 Our esthetician will assist you with makeup application to help hide any bruising, and will give you guidance regarding skin care as you heal and thereafter.

 Strenuous activity should be limited for a week after surgery to help prevent additional swelling that may occur if you raise your blood pressure substantially.
 All other activities can be undertaken as your bruises subside and you feel comfortable with your appearance.

 Dallas Surgical Arts offers Eyelid Lift Surgery for patients in Dallas TX.
-Call Dallas Office Phone Number 972-566-4900 to schedule a free consultation.
+Call Dallas Surgical Arts Phone Number 972-566-4900 to schedule a free consultation.